Skip to content

 Receiver functions

-Receiver functions are special functions that are responsible for receiving messages in contracts and could be defined only within a contract or trait.
+Receiver functions are special functions responsible for receiving messages in contracts and can be defined only within a contract or trait.

 contract Treasure {